-There are places in Paris that are real treasures.These places you can discover only by accident.
-Or if you know someone who knows someone.
+Some places in Paris which are real treasures.You can discover them only by accident or if you know someone who knows someone.
 They are outside exposure.
 Despite being located in the most popular areas of the city.
 Because the real Paris is a hidden Paris.

-Rue du Faubourg Saint Honoré.
-A stone’s throw from the Palais de l’Elysée.
+Du Faubourg Saint Honoré Street is a stone’s throw from the Palace of Elysium.
 Here was born the scent created because of love.

 Arriving in the elegant courtyard.
 Kind of universe of luxury, calm and voluptuousness that makes You forget the noises on the other side of the street.
 Nice woman inviting gesture encourages You to look inside.
 This is Patricia Meyer, daughter of Rose Desgranges.
 She welcomes You in this beautiful case of bricks and satin, where is proposed a single perfume and begins the recount incredible story.

 The owner Mr Albert falls in love with Rose.
 He is 29 years old and their age gap worries Rose’s mother.
 Rose is in love too.
 However, Mr Albert remains a man very courted by women and it annoys so prodigiously Rose so she resigns.
 Mr Albert understands that she is the only woman of his life.
-He goes in search of her and the request for marriage.
+He comes to her and the request for marriage.
 Rose’s mother doesn’t agree, but Rose is in love and endowed with a sacred character.
 We are in 1945.
 The end of the war.
-They marry in July.
+They marry in July this year.